vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 compounds.
 The properly secondary character of the whole formation is shown, on the one hand, by the frequent use in the same manner of words bearing an unmistakably secondary form, as
-`praçnín, garbhín, jūrṇín, dhūmín, snānin, homin, matsarín, paripanthín, pravepanín, saṁgatin`;
+`praśnín, garbhín, jūrṇín, dhūmín, snānin, homin, matsarín, paripanthín, pravepanín, saṁgatin`;
 and, on the other hand, by the occurrence of reverted palatals (216) before the `in`, which could only be as `in` replaced `a`: thus, `arkín, -bhan̄gín, -san̄gín, -rokín`.

 e\.
 In a few cases, there appears before the `in` a `y` preceded by an `ā` of inorganic character: thus,
-`dhanvāyín, tantrāyín, çvetāyín, sṛkāyín, ātatāyín, pratihitāyín, marāyín, ṛtāyín, svadhāyín` (VS.: TB. -`vín`).
+`dhanvāyín, tantrāyín, śvetāyín, sṛkāyín, ātatāyín, pratihitāyín, marāyín, ṛtāyín, svadhāyín` (VS.: TB. -`vín`).
 The `y` in all such words is evidently the inserted `y` after `ā` (258 a), and to assume for them a suffix `yin` is quite needless.

 f\.
-The accentuation `pravrā́jin, prasyándin`, in the concluding part of ÇB., is doubtless false; and the same is to be suspected for `çā́kī, sárī, írī` (RV., each once).
+The accentuation `pravrā́jin, prasyándin`, in the concluding part of śB., is doubtless false; and the same is to be suspected for `śā́kī, sárī, írī` (RV., each once).

 g\.
 A very few words in `in` have not suffered the possessive specialization.
 Such are `vanín` *tree, hermit*, `kapotín` *dovelike*,